Research in Medical Education

 We are very involved at the medical education level for both medical students and residents.
 We are committed to providing our trainees with a solid research foundation upon.
 We reject the reductionist research paradigm where the learner engages solely in mindless data entry or formulaic work.
 Our process begins with targeted research mentorship by faculty to identify areas of research interests that truly resonate with the trainee.
 Meaningful questions, and the development and application of novel mechanisms with which to find the answers, are then constructed.
 At a minimum, we expect that trainees will come away from research experiences with KU Otolaryngology with the ability to develop a hypothesis, successfully write an IRB, database construction and analysis, perform basic statistical analysis, and effectively give an "elevator pitch."
 We also work closely with trainees to develop their scientific writing capabilities, including how to identify appropriate venues for their work.
 Typical trainee research projects involve clinical and surgical outcomes, global health, population health, health informatics, and medical education projects.

 We also recognize that learning is a lifelong endeavor.
 We actively seek to engage all faculty in meaningful research as with our trainees.
-Similarly, continuing education is emphasized with Drs.
-Bur and Villwock both in the process of completing their Masters of Science in Health Informatics, which further augments our research and education aims.
 Our Department is currently analyzing the benefits and impacts of:

-Additionally, Dr. Villwock currently holds grant funding to study the impact of a "Personality-Based Curriculum for Professional Development and Mentorship" at the medical student level.
-Dr. Francis has previously received funding to investigate "Competency in Performing a Basic Head & Neck Exam.
+Our department won a first-round Education Innovation Grant from the Society of University Otolaryngologists to evaluate the effectiveness of interactive multimedia educational modalities for early trainees in otolaryngology.
+Additionally, Dr. Jennifer Villwock was awarded grant funding to study the impact of a "Personality-Based Curriculum for Professional Development and Mentorship" at the medical student level.
+Dr. Carrie Francis has received funding to investigate "Competency in Performing a Basic Head & Neck Exam".

 To learn more about opportunities for medical students, check out our webpage for Medical Students.